 7.3 BIS Certification Marking

-The sounding rods may also be marked with the Standard Mark.

-7.3.1 The use of the Standard Mark is governed by the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations made thereunder.
+The use of the Standard Mark is governed by the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations made thereunder.
 The details of conditions under which the license for the use of the Standard Mark may be granted to manufacturers or producers may be obtained from the Bureau of Indian Standards.

 8 SAMPLING